Menu

 Why does Lift4Love talk about both Huntsman and Vetted Patriots?

-Because the current public campaign is carrying two named missions at once: a cancer-centered mission tied to the Nash family story and a veteran-housing or resilience mission tied to the Vetted Patriots / STX side of the structure.
-The public site is intentionally built to keep both visible instead of treating one side as the only real story.
+Because Lift4Love is carrying two named missions at once: a cancer-centered mission tied to the Nash family story and a veteran-housing or resilience mission tied to the Vetted Patriots / STX side of the structure.
+Lift4Love should be able to tell both truths clearly in one campaign.
 You can see that balance on the homepage, the About page, and the Partners page.

 What does the host or sponsor share represent?

 It is the event-specific host, sponsor, or partner slot tied directly to the featured challenge.
-Keeping that share visible helps supporters understand whether a host or sponsor position is assigned, open, or still under discussion.
+Naming that share helps supporters understand how a business, gym, club, or community partner could carry part of the event.
 Open and assigned roles are surfaced on the Partners page.

 Why is there an operations share at all?